meltyourface/blank/posts/Liber-Lvel-Legis/Overview-of-Liber-Lvel-Legis-The-Book-of-Thelemic-Wisdom/index.md

 2. Hadit - Infinite Point and Complement of Nuit
 3. Ra-Hoor-Khuit - The Crowned and Conquering Child

-These three deities are essential to understanding the central themes of Thelema: the individual's ultimate purpose, the union of opposite forces, and the manifestation of one's true will.
+**These three deities are essential to understanding the central themes of Thelema**: the individual's ultimate purpose, the union of opposite forces, and the manifestation of one's true will.

 1. **Nuit**: The first chapter focuses on Nuit as the embodiment of infinite possibility.
 Students of Thelema are urged to recognize their potential and strive for absolute freedom.